Don’t Do These 35 Things If You Want to Sell Your House

 Don’t Ignore the Inspection Report

 The inspection report can be a critical negotiation tool in buying a home.
-Whatever issues the inspection report turns up can move the price down.
+Whatever issues the inspection report turns up potentially can drive the price down.
 You might find yourself back at the negotiating table if the inspection report turns up numerous or costly issues with your home.

 Don’t Forget to Have Safety Equipment Installed and Working

 Make sure your smoke detector, carbon monoxide detector, and other safety devices are working properly.
 Also, be sure to have an up-to-date fire extinguisher.
 Also, check out what type of fire extinguisher is best for home use.

 Don’t Forget to Inform the Appraiser of Improvements

 Have your documents at the ready to show any home improvements you have made including additions, HVAC units, exterior work, roof replacement and other remodeling.